 Wray Herbert is an award-winning Washington, DC-based science journalist who has been communicating psychological science to the public for more than 25 years.
-He has been a reporter, writer and editor at Science News, Psychology Today, US News & World Report, and a regular columnist for Newsweek and Scientific American Mind, The Association for Psychological Science and The Huffington Post.
+He has been a reporter, writer and editor at Science News, Psychology Today, US News & World Report, and a regular columnist for Newsweek, Scientific American Mind, The Association for Psychological Science and The Huffington Post.

 You have been communicating psychological science to the public for more than 25 years.
 Do you think lay perceptions of psychology have changed much in that time?

 (Keep It Real.
 Image by duncan c via flickr CC BY-NC 2.0)

 Look at your word choice here: psychological science, not psychology.
 Very few would have made that distinction 25 years ago, and it's a crucial distinction.
 Those of us who explain psychological science for a living face two major challenges.
 One is that readers equate psychology with therapy and life counseling-and with the worst kind of pop advice at that.
 There is very little science in what pop psychologists offer, or for that matter in what many professional psychotherapists offer.
 Don't get me wrong: There are many excellent therapists doing excellent work in helping people with serious mental and emotional problems, and the best therapies are informed by scientific insights into motivation, thinking, emotion and so forth.
 But psychological science shouldn't be confused with TV psychology.

 The second challenge is that many people assume they already know how the mind works-and that the insights of science are obvious.
 Nobody assumes that they know immunology or particle physics, but everyone is a psychologist.
 So our job is above all to convince people that human behavior is complicated and mysterious and worth exploring in a rigorous way.